Do-it-yourselfers inspire hardware renaissance in Silicon Valley

-SAN FRANCISCO (Reuters) - In the shadow of Internet monoliths such as Facebook, Google and Twitter, it’s easy to forget that Silicon Valley got its start from hard-scrabble tinkerers building radios, microchips and other devices.
+SAN FRANCISCO, May 6 (Reuters) - In the shadow of Internet monoliths such as Facebook, Google and Twitter , it’s easy to forget that Silicon Valley got its start from hard-scrabble tinkerers building radios, microchips and other devices.

 Now, a proliferation of high-tech but affordable manufacturing tools and new sources of funding are empowering a generation of handy entrepreneurs and laying the foundation for a hardware renaissance.